LBPHacker/R216/manual.md

 ### 29-bit instruction set

 The R1 had this problem that its instruction set used 16-bit words to encode instructions.
-Of course this meant that Loading a 16-bit immediate into the ALU was impossible to encode with only a single instruction word.
-As a result every instruction that encoded an immediate other than 0 was encoded in two cells, which wasted a lot of code space.
+Of course this meant that loading a 16-bit immediate into the ALU was impossible to encode with only a single instruction word.
+As a result, every instruction that encoded an immediate other than 0 was encoded in two cells, which wasted a lot of code space.
 If this wasn't enough, the instruction set had a few instructions that would access three registers at a time.
 In these ugly cases you would have to choose one of the registers from the first three GPRs, which is just horrible.

 The R2 has none of that madness.
 It has a 29-bit instruction set, the width of which is sufficient to encode both 16-bit immediate operands and register names without compromises.
-Of course you may come across cases when the instruction set can't handle a particular combination of operands, but those cases are far fewer and far less likely to be annoying than they were in the R1.
+Of course you may come across cases in which the instruction set can't handle a particular combination of operands, but those cases are far fewer and far less likely to be annoying than they were in the R1.

-Of course having an instruction set that is wider than writing code to RAM with using other code is is a royal pain.
+Of course having an instruction set that is wider than the data path means that writing code to RAM with code is a royal pain.
 [Nevertheless it's possible][573], although I don't think it'd cause much of a problem if it weren't.

 ### Single chamber RAM